Wednesday, October 12, 2022

 This time Jim had stayed long enough to meet Cady there.
 The choice was there, and Jim had to compare what was left for him in Finland and a semi-retirement in the USA.
 Rick was good at organizing the book and could have added a bit more of the American life but did not.
 The result is a book, skillfully translated by music journalist Esa Kuloniemi.

 Who should read this book?
 Well, if you did not care for Jim's part in early Wigwam and then past 1975, it's not going to have a big part for you.
 The song writing of Jukka Gustavson does not come up very much.
-I personally had seen the band in 1970 and had in fact got the American Tombstone Valentine also in 1970.
+I personally had seen the band in 1970 and had in fact got the American Tombstone Valentine a short while later.
 That gave me background on Blues Section as well.
 So I have always appreciated the pop side of the band.
 I do have most of the Pohjola catalog as well (only two on LP) and never neglected the progressive end of the band and members.
 But on to the book.

 I got the book a few days ago in the mail.
 Thanks Levykauppa X. I also had a lot of the Pembroke and Wigwam CDs on hand, but all are familiar by now.
 Some of the solo works I had to brush up on.

 The Jim that speaks in the book is a bit of a made up Finnish speaker, as I suspect he did not use quite as broad slang as Kuloniemi makes him sound.
-Material in Finnish slang is matsku, I can see Jim using that.
+Material in Finnish slang is matsku, I can see Jim using that as well as faija (dad) and fyrkka (money) in the interview link below.
 A tune is a biisi in Finnish, and certainly Jim knew that and spoke Finnish quite well.
 But not exactly like this.
 I don't even hear much of an accent, put he did get stuck on some grammar points at times.
 I interviewed him 1999 in English just because it was easier.
 Less editing to do.
+But I spoke a few minutes in Finnish at first.
+My take on Jim and Rekku is that they must have spoken Finnish when putting together songs.

 How does the actual Jim's Finnish sound?
 Well, we have some samples from YLE.
 It is at this link.
 Scroll down to "Wigwamissa mä opin missä d-molli on."
 And then right under that Jim Pembroken haastattelu.
 There is a song at the end, one of his best demos we have, at the end in English.